zhangdizhangdi

 close to a particular number or time although not exactly that number or time

-aboard the trainaboard
+aboard the train

 settled down